artyomtugaryov/tsunami_master/README.md

 # TsunamiMaster

-The TsunamiMaster is a C++ cross-platform application from numerical modeling of generation and propagation tsunami and visualize results of modeling.
+TsunamiMaster is a C++ cross-platform application for numerical modeling of generation and propagation long waves and visualize results of modeling.
 TsunamiMaster consists of two main part: C++ library (backend) and User Interface (frontend).

 TMlib is C++ library consists of classes, functions that are implemented algorithms for numerical modeling of generation and propagation tsunami.

-For building the TsunamiMaster please follow instructions:
+For building TsunamiMaster please follow instructions:

 1. Install [Qt](http://doc.qt.io/qt-5/gettingstarted.html)
     1.1.
 If you want to use cmake for building the project you should install [cmake](https://cmake.org/download/)

 2. Clone the repository with source code: `git clone https://github.com/artyomtugaryov/tsunami_master.git`

-3. CD to TsunamiMaster folder
+3. `cd tsunami_master`

 4. Initialize and update submodules (git submodule init && git submodule update)